Zeros of high derivatives of the Riemann Zeta function: Proof of Theorem thmone

 The quotient $\frac{Q_3^k}{Q_2^k}(\sigma)$ is decreasing in $\sigma$, and hence $\frac{Q_3^k}{Q_2^k}(\sigma)\le \frac{Q_3^k}{Q_2^k}(q_2 k+2)=\frac{4}{9}$.
 So we obtain

 which establishes the result. \end{proof} \end{theorem}

-Since \ourref{Theorem}{thmone}~(a) deals with the next case of $M=3$ (corresponding to the dominance of the term $Q_3^k(\sigma)$), and only a little bit of extra effort is needed to cover it, we give a proof of it right now.
-The result states: $\zeta^k(s)\ne 0$, for
+Since \ourref{Theorem}{thmone}~(a) deals with the next case of $M=3$ (corresponding to the dominance of the term $Q_3^k(\sigma)$), and only a little bit of extra effort is needed to prove it, we give a proof of it right now.